cIAmAShape/NGPTesting/intro-to-bash/README.md

 ...
 Goodbye, World!
 ```
 If you take a look at the contents of the file, you will notice it uses the "echo" command to print to the screen.
-This is not the only way print output - we will discuss more on this in the **strings and string searching** section.
+This is not the only way print output - we will discuss more on this in the **String Manipulation** section.

 This is nice and all, but not very interesting.
 There is so much more we could be doing with this file.